1 place left

 Note: The leaving day is a Saturday but you could stay until Monday if you wanted to.

 We don't want any anti-vaxers, conspiracy theorists or people who think that COVID does not exist.
-If you are vaccinated, it might help you be chosen.
+Please state if you have been vaccinated if you apply.

 The volunteers that we might be interested in would have these characteristics: actually interested in growing food, self-sufficiency and alternative technologies.
 Don't mind about being isolated and in the middle of nowhere.
 Sociable and fun to be with.